JDB03/TechWriting-Readme/README.md

 6. Run the command `$ source ~/.bashrc` to reload environment variables and give the current terminal access to ROS2.

-7. Run the command `vcs import src < repos.yaml` to import all of the additional packages into the repo.
+7. Run the command `$ vcs import src < repos.yaml` to import all of the additional packages into the repo.
 Usually this will output text indicating the download of several packages, but two known failures can occur (See [Troubleshooting](#vcs-tool-isnt-working) for more information)

 8. Install Additional Dependencies by running the command `$ rosdep install --from-paths src --ignore-src -r -y`.
 This will install all the specific dependencies that are in packages you just downloaded.